UOM-EEE-EEEN11202/uom-eee-eeen11202.github.io/docs/chapters/useful_information/install/devcontainer.rst

       :alt: Opening a folder in VSCode

 #.
-Navigate to the the folder location you chose above (e.g. :console:`C:\Users\alex\OneDrive - The University of Manchester\eeen11202` on Windows).
-This will contain another folder called :console:`labs-ALEX-CASSON-LAB` (with your GitHub username instead of `ALEX-CASSON-LAB`).
+Navigate to the the folder location you chose above (e.g. :console:`C:\\Users\\alex\\OneDrive - The University of Manchester\\eeen11202` on Windows).
+This will contain another folder called :console:`labs-ALEX-CASSON-LAB` which has been downloaded automatically from GitHub for you (with your GitHub username instead of `ALEX-CASSON-LAB`).
+It contains a number of pre-made files and settings that we'll use in the labs.

    Select this folder and click :console:`Select Folder`.

    .. figure:: ./images/vscode_select_folder.png
       :width: 800